 2:04 - Negro Hill (4875’).
 Splendid peak!
 Sprawling desert fills a 360-degree panorama.
 It’s cold and windy but the warm sun feels good.
 I review the maps and enjoy identifying various landmarks in the distance.
 My 250mm telephoto lens helps bring things closer.
 Queen Mountain dominates the skyline to the immediate north.
 I’m scoping out the Desert Queen Mine site to the east and pondering my visit as part 2 of today’s outing.
 I have a bit to eat and soak in the beauty around me.

 Gangly Joshua trees accent the desolate landscape.
 When I reach the main wash I started on, I continue past it a couple more minutes to intersect the north-south trail to Pine City.
 I turn right (south).
-Off to my left I admire my new friend, Negro Hill, rising from the desert floor.
+Off to my right I admire my new friend, Negro Hill, rising from the desert floor.
 Up ahead the parking lot comes into view.

 From here I have a better view south into the rugged canyon and I can see a trail winding deep into the canyon.
 A trail continues down into the canyon from the ruins and I wonder how the network of routes tie together.
 Before leaving the ruins, I climb a little knob abutting the east side of the ruins for a better look at the surrounding topography.
 To the north, the hills are more gentle and dotted with tailings (the rock debris that is excavated from a mine shaft).
 Back on the main trail, another two minutes delivers me to my first planned destination.